elgehelge/stocknews/README.md

 -----

 Arguments:
-short_name    -- (string) the short name of the stock (e.g. 'GOOG') start_date    -- (string formatted as %Y-%m-%d) the start date
+1. short_name    -- (string) the short name of the stock (e.g. 'GOOG')
-                 - articles published on this date will be included end_date      -- (string formatted as %Y-%m-%d) the end date
+2. start_date    -- (string formatted as %Y-%m-%d) the start date, articles published on this date will be included
-                 - articles published on this date will NOT be included order_by_date -- (boolean) whether to sort the articles by date or by relevance
+3. end_date      -- (string formatted as %Y-%m-%d) the end date, articles published on this date will NOT be included
-                 - the default value is False
+4. order_by_date -- (boolean - default: False) whether to sort the articles by date or by relevance

 Example of how to get the most relevant Google Finance articles related to the LinkedIn stock (LNKD) between the 15th of august and the 15th of